 Forthcoming: UNSETTLED BETWEEN is a novel-in-stories that explores identity at the mercy of community.
 Hear 11 different family members speak of Ever Geimausaddle’s journey into a hyper aggressive world where men brutalize men.
 Then in the last and twelfth story Ever Geimausaddle speaks for himself.
 Has he accepted lessons from the matriarchs in his family?
 Moreover, does he have the ability to change?
 Through cultural, historical, and transnational landscapes, Ever must confront the worst of what he has become.

 Rep’d by Allie Levick of Writer’s House, LLC.

-I’ve spent over a decade empowering Native American communities.
+I’ve spent over fifteen years empowering Native American communities.
 From my work in Santa Fe, NM with Intermountain Youth Centers and the Santa Fe Mountain Center, I’ve worked with Pueblo, Apache, and Navajo peoples.
 Currently, living in my home town of Tahlequah, Oklahoma (in the heart of Cherokee Nation), I work with Indian Child Welfare, where I give back to the community that nurtured and embedded the Indigenous values I pass along to my children.

 I hold an M.A. in English from the University of Oklahoma, with a concentration in Native American Literature.
 I also hold a B.F.A. in Creative Writing from the Institute of American Indian Arts (IAIA), with a minor in Indigenous Liberal Studies.
 I’m a recipient of the Truman Capote Scholarship Award through IAIA, and also a winner of the Native Writer Award through the Taos Summer Writers Conference.
 I have short stories published in South Dakota Review, American Short Fiction, Yellow Medicine Review, Surreal South ’09, and Red Ink Magazine.